Contrast-Security-OSS/docs/content/admin/org_settings/OrgNotifications.md

 ## User Notifications

 Organization administrators can define default notification settings for all users in their organization by going to the **User menu > Organization Settings > Notifications tab**.

-> **Note:** Individual users can modify the default subscriptions that you set; however, integration notification settings are managed at the organizational level only.
+Individual users can modify the default subscriptions that you set.
+However, integration notification settings affect which messages users receive from integrations that are set up in your organization, and are managed by Organization Administrators only.
 For more information on user settings, go to the [account Notifications](user-account.html#user-notify) article.

 ### Default user settings